UniversalRobots/Universal_Robots_ROS_Driver/README.md

 To make sure that robot control isn't affected by system latencies, it is highly recommended to use a real-time kernel with the system.
-See the [real-time setup guide](ur_robot_driver/doc/real_time.md) on information how to set this up.
+See the [real-time setup guide](ur_robot_driver/doc/real_time.md) on information on how to set this up.

 ## Install from binary packages